-16In Appendix, Table A7, we confirm our results also hold at the industry-local level.
+18In Appendix, Table A7, we confirm our results also hold at the industry-local level.

-17In unreported results, we repeat the specifications in columns 1-2 Table 8 using annual or full-time workers' weekly wages.
+19In unreported results, we repeat the specifications in columns 1-2 Table 9 using annual or fulltime workers' weekly wages.
 The results are similar both in terms of statistical significance and economic magnitudes.
 However, we prefer to focus on hourly wages as wage trends for full-time, full-year weekly workers may obscure wage developments lower in the wage distribution, where a larger part of the workforce is part-time or part-year (Acemoglu and Autor, 2011).
 Moreover, measures of annual income may be capturing changes in hours worked and related practices and not in wages.

-by 2.1% (column 3).
-We provide further evidence that M&As contribute to wage polarization by examining wage percentiles at the top-end (90th percentile), bottom-end (10th percentile) and the ratio of the two in columns 5-7, Table 8.18 Wages are log-transformed and all regressions include year fixed effects and industry fixed effects.
+To test the effect of wages on wage polarization following M&A activity, we follow our firm level analysis and start by examining the standard deviation of wages repeating the same specifications in columns 3-4, Table 9.
+Within industries, an increase in M&A activity by 1% increases wage disparity by 2.1% (column 3).
+We provide further evidence that M&As contribute to wage polarization by examining wage percentiles at the top-end (90th percentile), bottom-end (10th percentile) and the ratio of the two in columns 5-7, Table 9.20 Wages are log-transformed and all regressions include year fixed effects and industry fixed effects.
 Consistent with earlier findings, we report increases in wage dispersion following higher M&A activity.
-We report a larger increase in the wages at the top-end as compared to the bottom-end in response to higher M&A activity; however, the effect at the 90/10 wage differential provides somewhat weaker evidence.19
+We report a larger increase in the wages at the top-end as compared to the bottom-end in response to higher M&A activity; however, the effect at the 90/10 wage differential provides somewhat weaker evidence.21

-In Table 9, we exploit our sample heterogeneity following Autor and Dorn (2013), who argue that the treatment effect of technology adoption on the share of routine intensive jobs should be magnified when the share of such workers is high in the first place.
+In Table 10, we exploit our sample heterogeneity following Autor and Dorn (2013), who argue that the treatment effect of technology adoption on the share of routine intensive jobs should be magnified when the share of such workers is high in the first place.
 Following their intuition, we look within the distribution of wages to test whether wage inequality increases more in cases where the initial share of routine intensive jobs was higher in the prior decade.
 We present results using the 90/10, 90/50, and 75/25 log wage differentials, respectively, as the dependent variable.
 The coefficient of interest is the interaction term between lagged M&A activity and industry routine share intensity in the previous decade.
 The coefficient is positive and statistically significant consistent with the intuition that larger changes in wage inequality following M&A activity should be seen in industries characterized a priori by high intensity of routine tasks, namely tasks easily substitutable by technology.

 Overall, the increase in median wages and wage inequality following M&A activity suggest that M&A activity acts as a catalyst for wage polarization and skill-biased technological change.
-These results also confirm that our within firm evidence are not unique to our firm level sample, but they have industry wide implications for labor outcomes and inequality.
+These results also confirm that our within firm evidence are not unique to our firm level sample, but they

-$^{^{18}}$ The IPUMs is top coded in the top percentiles by state-year, however, there is no evidence that this top coding impacts our estimation of the wages at the 90^{th} percentile.
+$^{^{20}}$ The IPUMs is top coded in the top percentiles by state-year, however, there is no evidence that this top coding impacts our estimation of the wages at the 90th percentile.

-19In Appendix, Table A8, we provide stronger evidence of wage polarization in M&A impacted industry-local labor markets.
+21In Appendix, Table A8, we provide stronger evidence of wage polarization in M&A impacted industry-local labor markets.
 The sharper effect we capture in industries locally, as compared to the overall industry, may be interpreted in light of the lower labor mobility in more "fragmented" local labor markets which should compress wages of low skill workers more but, at the same time, should imply greater wage increases for scarce talent.